Safiullah-Saleem/WAMD/OOP/Day_01/readme.md

 | Function         | Regular code that does something                      |
 | 4 Pillars of OOP | Encapsulation, Abstraction, Inheritance, Polymorphism |

----

-If you want, I can also give you:

-- PDF notes 📄
-- Practice examples 🧠
-- Simple exercises ✅

-Just let me know!